An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Examples

-As second scenario, we investigate a more practically relevant benchmark in two dimensions and turn to the well known vanishing grain problem, leaving all other aspects of the problem as is.
-Here, the dissolution of a circular shaped nucleus under the interface energy density pressure under two phase equilibrium condition $\mu_0=0$ is simulated.
-These dynamics is also governed by the Allen Cahn equation, and denotes the complementary physical effects as compared to the above scenario.
+In the second scenario, we investigate a more practically relevant benchmark in two dimensions and turn to the well-known vanishing grain problem, leaving all other aspects of the problem as is.
+Here, the dissolution of a circular-shaped nucleus under the interface energy density pressure under two-phase equilibrium condition $\mu_0=0$ is simulated.
+These dynamics are also governed by the Allen Cahn equation and denote the complementary physical effects as compared to the above scenario.
 In a sharp interface picture, with a constant and isotropic interface energy density $\gamma$, we expect the temporal evolution of the grain radius to be given by:

 Where $R_0$ indicates the initial radius and $M$ is the phase field mobility.
 Snapshots of the phase field $\phi$ at initial and terminal times are given in Figure \ref{fig:ac-nucleus}.